 I also love accessible beige as a paint choice for trim and doors, especially when paired with white or off-white walls.

-I discovered this paint color when choosing between colors for my recent kitchen remodel.
+I discovered SW Drift of Mist when choosing between colors for my kitchen remodel.

 It is very similar in tone to Repose Gray lightened by 50%, making it a wonderful light and airy color.